-We’ve surveyed our current students and asked them to share with us, things that they started doing once they’d accepted admission, or resources they found to be helpful as new students, arriving to campus for the first time.
-So, we’ve included their feedback in the accumulated resources and added some of our own, and hope you find it helpful, as you start your campus experience!
-(Please note that we are not endorsing any particular vendor and they are not listed in any particular order; you should always check out on your own their hours, etc. as things may change from when this list was released.)
-As you come across new resources you feel would be helpful to share with our students, please let us know by sending an email to Sheri Tague: email@example.com.
+You're an online student, but you're also part of the Boilermaker family!
+This means you have access to almost all of the same resources available to on-campus students.
+We’ve surveyed our current students and asked them to share with us, things that they started doing once they’d accepted admission, or resources they found to be helpful as new students.
+So, we’ve included their feedback in the accumulated resources and added some of our own, and hope you find it helpful, as you start your Purdue experience!
+As you come across new resources you feel would be helpful to share with our students, please let us know by sending an email to firstname.lastname@example.org.

 - Social Media recommendations